Use a sidecar container in Kubernetes

 Register a sidecar container

-To register the sidecar container name to your database cluster, complete the following steps:
+To register the sidecar container name to your database cluster, use the following command to apply the updated specification:

 name: SIDECAR_CR_NAME